qmk/qmk_firmware/keyboards/meletrix/zoom75/readme.md

 Enter the bootloader using one of the following methods:

 * Tap the Reset switch mounted on the PCB
-* In the case of the default keymap, use the key combination Fn + Delect
+* In the case of the default keymap, use the key combination Fn + Delete
 * Hold the Esc key while connecting the USB cable (also erases persistent settings)

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).